-If you’re looking for an opportunity to take your future into your own hands while also helping to mold the futures of children in your community, you’ve come to the right place.
+If you’re looking for an opportunity to take your future into your own hands while also helping to mould the futures of children in your community, you’ve come to the right place.
 We are Engineering For Kids, a child education franchise that offers after-school classes, camps, and workshops for children in Pre-K through 8th grade.
 Our unique programs make learning about science, technology, engineering, and math fun and exciting while equipping youth with the knowledge they’ll need to thrive in a global market.

 Invest In A Growing Opportunity